MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-callback-notifications.md

 }
 ```

-## Deferred eSIM profile download and activation
+## Delayed eSIM profile download and activation

-The following diagram shows the call flow for how the Mobile Plans app supports a deferred download of an eSIM profile without control leaving the MODirect portal.
+The following diagram shows the call flow for how the Mobile Plans app supports the delayed download and activation of an eSIM profile.
 This should be used when the eSIM profile is not available to be released by the SM-DP+ server, and can only be downloaded after a period of time.
-It is expected that the device will be able to register on the cellular network once the profile is downloaded and installed.
+It is expected that the device will be able to register on the cellular network once the profile is downloaded and activated.

 ![Mobile Plans deferred profile download sequence diagram](images/mobile_plans_delay_profile_flow.png)